calefrey/scapy-meshtastic/README.md

 Future plans:
 - [ ] Support user-supplied channel keys to decode messages that use different keys
-- [ ] Find and document hardware/software for doing real-time sniffing, not just captures
+- [x] Find and document hardware/software for capturing and packets over the air
+- [ ] Add logging to a database for later analysis